craftercms/docs/source/new-ia/by-role/system-admin/upgrade/index.rst

 |

-Here are the instructions for upgrading CrafterCMS based on how it was installed:
+Here are the instructions for upgrading CrafterCMS based on how it was installed (on a server or via Kubernetes/Docker Compose):

 .. toctree::
    :maxdepth: 1